Abortion, Energy Addressed in NH Gubernatorial Debate

-Gov. Chris Sununu and state Sen. Tom Sherman debated energy policy, abortion and more Tuesday, with the Republican incumbent emphasizing his track record and the Democratic challenger arguing the state has veered off track.
+Gov. Chris Sununu and state Sen. Tom Sherman debated energy policy, abortion, and more Tuesday, with the Republican incumbent emphasizing his track record and the Democrat challenger arguing the state has veered off track.

 "New Hampshire deserves a governor who will focus on the people of New Hampshire, and I'm running to do exactly that," he said.
 "These are solvable problems."